devdeer-kevin/terminal-gpt-assistant-chat/README.md

 # Node.js Terminal Application for OpenAI's Assistants API

 This repository contains a Node.js terminal application designed to facilitate interactive conversations using OpenAI's GPT-4-turbo.
-It leverages the OpenAI API to create dynamic and intelligent responses based the users documents.
+It leverages the OpenAI API to create dynamic and intelligent responses based on the users documents.

 ## Features